Sole Proprietorship California: Everything You Need to Know

 Since sole proprietors are liable personally for any debts or obligations of the business, you may want to consider getting workers' compensation insurance and business liability insurance.
 Both of those will provide at least some sort of financial protection again unexpected circumstances.

 You can probably find coverage from a California licensed insurer.
 And the workers' compensation insurance is handled by The California Division of Workers' Compensation.
+Several factors will determine how much you will pay for your insurance coverage.
+For example, the type of work in which your business is engaged, your company's total wages, and the total number of people you employee can all impact the price of your policy.

 If you need help with sole proprietorship in California, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.